 Homework Tasks: Homework tasks during Years 10 and 11 will consist of a variety of tasks that support the preparation for coursework assignments together with more traditional research, practice or revision activities to prepare for the examined unit.

-Regularity of Homework: Homework will be set weekly throughout the course.
+Regularity of Homework: Homework will be set weekly throughout the Component 3 element.
+This will be in the form of a booklet.